ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 - in a more general sense, when performing an operation (in your GIVEN steps) you may want to synchronize on a desired transient or quiescent state
-- very often, the operations implicitly involve devices that are part of different sub-systems, so the synchronization may need to involve them all;
+- very often, the operations implicitly involve devices that are part of different subsystems, so the synchronization may need to involve them all;
 - if something changes about the command (e.g., the name, the input, the expected events, the expected state of the devices), you may want to update only in one place and have all the dependencies as much explicit